aiskoa/Portafolio/posts/machine-bluethm.md

 ## ¿What is EternalBlue?

-Etrnal Blue is an exploit that was allegedly developed by the U.S. National Security Agency (NSA).
+Eternal Blue is an exploit that was allegedly developed by the U.S. National Security Agency (NSA).
 This program was stolen and then leaked by "The Shadow Brokers".
 It was then used to execute one of the most damaging ransomware attacks in history, known as Wannacry.
 The eternal blue virus program was designed to exploit a vulnerability registered as *CVE-2017-0144*, which corresponds to a security flaw in Microsoft's Server Message Block protocol (SMB).
 The security patch for this eternal blue virus vulnerability, called *MS17-010*, was released in March 2017.

-The use of the eternalblue exploited mainly affected hospitals, police stations and, in general, organizations around the world.
+The use of the eternal blue exploited mainly affected hospitals, police stations and, in general, organizations around the world.

 [Versions with MS17-010](https://support.microsoft.com/es-es/topic/c%C3%B3mo-comprobar-que-ms17-010-est%C3%A1-instalado-f55d3f13-7a9c-688c-260b-477d0ec9f2c8)
 [CVE Versions](https://success.trendmicro.com/en-US/solution/KA-0008859)

 &nbsp;

 ## Port Scan - Reconnaissance

+Lets start with the reconnaissance phase.
+Our IP is *10.8.42.68 and* the target is *10.10.90.82*

 ```powershell
 ping -c 1 10.10.90.82